 As in recent years, 1992 saw severe cold conditions over southern Labrador and northern Newfoundland.
-A strong negative air pressure anomaly was observed during the winter above the Labrador Sea in both the sea level and upper atmospheric data that led to strong northwesterly winds.
+A strong negative air pressure anomaly was observed during the winter above the Labrador Sea in both the sea level and upper atmospheric data that lead to strong northwesterly winds.
 These winds carried cold Arctic air southward resulting in air temperature anomalies at several sites around the Labrador Sea reaching near record lows.
 The low temperatures and strong northwesterly winds led to early ice formation and a greater southern extent than normal on the southern Labrador and northern Newfoundland shelves.
-Ice, in general, stayed much later than normal leading to a longerthan-average ice duration.
-Cold ocean temperatures were observed at Station 27 throughout the majority of the year and the negative anomalies in the near bottom waters continued the trend of below normal temperatures observed since the early-1980s.
-Bottom temperatures did, however, rise slightly through the year.
-The areal extent of the CIL was above normal but had decreased from a maxima in 1990-91.
+Ice, in general, stayed much later than normal leading to a longer-than-average ice duration.
+Cold ocean temperatures were observed at Station 27 throughout the majority of the year and the negative anomalies in the near bottom waters continued a trend of below normal temperatures for most of the past ten years.
+Bottom temperatures did, however, rise gradually through the year.
+The areal extent of the CIL was slightly above normal having decreased from a maxima in 1990 and 1991.
 On the Scotian Shelf and in the Gulf of Maine sea temperatures in the surface at coastal stations, throughout the water column at Prince 5, and in the upper 50 m in Emerald Basin were below normal in 1992.
-In contrast, temperatures in the deep waters of Emerald Basin and in Cabot Strait were above normal showing a rapid rise from very low values observed last year.
+In contrast temperatures in the deep waters of Emerald Basin and in Cabot Strait were above normal showing a rapid rise from the very low values observed last year.
 These are believed to have resulted from intrusions of warm offshore slope waters into the deep basins and channels on the shelf.
-The shelf/slope and Gulf Stream fronts were generally located north of their mean positions.
+The shelf/slope and Gulf Stream fronts lay north of their mean positions.